 Rode’s property economics department produces four research publications.
-In order to do this, they survey the national property market every quarter, then interpret and publish the data.
-They also forecast the market using Rode’s unique econometric forecasting model.
+In order to do this, it surveys the national property market every quarter, then interpret and publish the data.
+It forecasts the market using Rode’s unique econometric forecasting model.

 To subscribe to any of the above publications, please feel free to contact Juwayra Januarie on 021 946 2480 or send an e-mail to email@example.com

 Subscribe to our free newsletter, the "Rode Review"